 Current trends in chemical reaction studies are heavily influenced by advancements in technology and computational methods.
 High-throughput screening and combinatorial chemistry allow scientists to rapidly synthesize and test large numbers of compounds, accelerating the discovery of new drugs and materials.
 Computational chemistry plays an increasingly important role in predicting reaction pathways, optimizing reaction conditions, and designing catalysts.

-Furthermore, the study of reaction mechanisms is becoming increasingly sophisticated with the use of advanced spectroscopic techniques, such as femtosecond spectroscopy, which can probe the dynamics of chemical bonds on incredibly short timescales.
+Adding to this, the study of reaction mechanisms is becoming increasingly sophisticated with the use of advanced spectroscopic techniques, such as femtosecond spectroscopy, which can probe the dynamics of chemical bonds on incredibly short timescales.
 This provides invaluable insights into the elementary steps of chemical reactions and helps in developing more accurate theoretical models.

 Tips and Expert Advice for Spotting Chemical Reactions